iterative/dvc.org/content/docs/command-reference/params/index.md

         python train.py
 ```

-> Note that we could use the same parameters addressation with JSON parameters
+> Note that we could use the same parameter addressing with JSON parameters
 > files.

 Alternatively, the entire group of parameters `train` can be referenced, instead